 Before creating a DB instance, you should complete the steps in the Setting Up section of this guide.

 These are the common management tasks you perform with an Amazon RDS Oracle DB instance, with links to information about each task:

 For planning information, such as Oracle versions, storage engines, security, and features supported in Amazon RDS, see Planning Your Amazon RDS Oracle DB Instance.

 If you are creating a DB instance for production purposes, you should understand how instance classes, storage, and Provisioned IOPS work in Amazon RDS.
-For more information about DB instance classes, see DB Instance Class For more information about Amazon RDS storage, see Amazon RDS Storage Overview.
+For more information about DB instance classes, see DB Instance Class For more information about Amazon RDS storage, see Amazon RDS Storage Types.
 For more information about Provisioned IOPS, see Provisioned IOPS Storage.